Wynken, Blynken, and Nod

-"Wynken, Blynken, and Nod" is a popular poem for children written by American writer and poet Eugene Field and published on March 9, 1889.
+"Wynken, Blynken, and Nod" is a poem for children written by American writer and poet Eugene Field and published on March 9, 1889.
 The original title was "Dutch Lullaby".
 The poem is a fantasy bed-time story about three children sailing and fishing among the stars from a boat which is a wooden shoe.
 The names suggest a sleepy child's blinking eyes and nodding head.
 The spelling of the names, and the "wooden shoe," suggest Dutch language and names, as hinted in the original title.